xcarnd/CarND-Advanced-Lane-Lines/writeup_report.md

 Next I used `cv2.findChessboardCorners()` function to locate the corners of the chessboard.
 If corners are not found (the first return value from `cv2.findChessboardCorners` is None), I simply skipped the image and continue with the next one; if corners are found, I stored the results into the array `imgp`, and also make copy of `objpoints` and appended to the array `objp` to keep the mapping amount them.

-After visited all the calibration images, I then used the collected `imgp` and `objp` the compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+After visiting all the calibration images, I then used the collected `imgp` and `objp` the compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The camera matrix and distortion coefficient are then stored for future use.

 By invoking `undistort()` method in the `Camera` class (line 48 - 53 in `camera.py`), which in turns calling the `cv2.undistort()` function, I can repeatedly perform camera correction on input image.
 Here's an example when I applied camera correction on a test image: